dbt-labs/corp/docs/talent_development.md

 If you know you’re going to be out of the office when the review cycle opens (based on the schedule above), you can write your answers ahead of time and submit when you return.

+**The questions below are for individual contributors in the performance review cycle**
 - **Self-Reflection**
     1. What project or contribution are you most proud of in this review period?
     2. What do you wish you had achieved but weren't able to?
 What were the blockers or challenges you faced?